 - .01 In the case of an internal user report, the actuary may appropriately abbreviate the recommendation for external user reports.
 [Effective December 1, 2002] - .02 The range of appropriate reports is wider for internal user reports than for external user reports.
 At one end of the range, a formal internal user report may differ little from an external user report.
-At the other end of the range, an informal, abbreviated, even oral, report may suffice for a representative of the actuary's employer or client with whom the actuary communicates frequently and who is well-versed in the subject of the report.
+At the other end of the range, an informal, abbreviated, even oral, report may suffice for an officer with whom the actuary communicates frequently and who is well-versed in the subject of the report.
 To abbreviate the standards for an internal user report is efficient for both the actuary and the user provided that complete and clear communication is not thereby compromised.

-1840 Reporting: oral report
+1840 Reporting: Oral Report

-- .01 Oral reporting, especially to an internal user, is both useful and inevitable in some situations.
+- Oral reporting, especially to an internal user, is both useful and inevitable in some situations.
 The disadvantage of oral reporting is that the actuary and user may have differing recollections of what was reported.
 It is therefore good practice to confirm an oral report in writing, especially when there is an external user, or to record it in documentation. - .02 Except for signature and report date, the standards are the same for both oral and written reports.